 In order to answer your questions about the enrollment cap as it pertains to your academic record this form must be signed by you to permit the Texas Higher Education Coordinating Board (THECB) to release your report of attempted hours to UH.

-- If you still have questions about your enrollment cap status and would like to review your academic record with your advisor for attempted hours applied to the enrollment cap:
+B. If you still have questions about your enrollment cap status, contact your academic advisor to review your academic record.

 - Review, print out, and sign the release form: